planetlabs/notebooks/README.md

 ## Authentication

-## Access your Planet API Key in Python
+## Access Your Planet API Key in Python

 Authentication with Planet's API Key can be achieved by using a valid Planet API Key.